-Let me just start by saying this film contains one of the most disturbing hard to watch scenes I have ever seen, something more discussing than any torture porn Saw knock off, what makes it worse is that I didn’t expect it either.
+Let me just start by saying this film contains one of the most disturbing hard to watch scenes I have ever seen, something more discussing than any torture porn Saw knock-off, what makes it worse is that I didn’t expect it either.

-This review took a few days for me to write because I wasn’t sure how I felt about the movie, when I first started watching it, the film seemed quite familiar, two girls talking about boys and going to parties, Megan is more popular and even though she’s only 14, is no stranger to sex, drugs and alcohol, which you come to understand after particularly harrowing monologue, in which she explains that she has lived a less than perfect childhood.
+This review took a few days for me to write because I wasn’t sure how I felt about the movie when I first started watching it, the film seemed quite familiar, two girls talking about boys and going to parties, Megan is more popular and even though she’s only 14, is no stranger to sex, drugs and alcohol, which you come to understand after a particularly harrowing monologue, in which she explains that she has lived a less than perfect childhood.